 Written by Atharva Mehendale, Community Project Manager - URI, North India & Afghanistan

-Nirmala Deshpande Sansthan, a civil society organisation was established in the industrial city of Panipat, Haryana in 2009 in honor of Nirmala Deshpande, noted Indian social activist who had embraced Gandhian philosophy.
+Nirmala Deshpande Sansthan, a civil society organisation was established in the industrial city of Panipat, Haryana in 2009 in honor of Nirmala Deshpande, noted Indian social activist.
 She devoted her adult life to promotion of communal harmony and service to women, tribal people, and the dispossessed in India.
 She was awarded Padma Shri & Padma Vibhushan by the Government of India.
 Additionally, she was awarded Sitara-e-Imtiaz posthumously by Pakistan and the Order of Peace by Russia.
-She joined Vinoba Bhave's Bhoodan movement in 1952 and undertook a 40,000-km journey on foot --padayatra—across India to carry Gandhi's message of Gram Swaraj.
-She recognized that it was difficult to practice Gandhian principles, yet believed that doing so was the only way towards a truly democratic society.
+She joined Vinoba Bhave's Bhoodan movement in 1952 and undertook a 40,000-km long journey on foot - a padayatra - across India to carry Gandhi's message of Gram Swaraj.
+She recognized that it was difficult to practice Gandhian principles; yet, believed that - doing so was the only way towards a truly democratic society.
 She actively worked for harmony & peace between India and Pakistan.